 He died 16 March 1946; his will was proved 7 June and 17 October 1947 and a new grant was made following the coming of age of his heir, 22 June 1948 (estate £189,638).
 His first wife died 21 May 1923.
 His widow died 20 June 1967; her will was proved 19 September 1967 (estate £25,910).

 |John E.R.
 Aspinall|

 He inherited Standen Hall from his father in 1946.
-On his death the estate passed to his second cousin once removed, Martin Aspinall (b.
+On his death the estate passed to his first cousin once removed, Martin Aspinall (b.
 1951).

 He died 21 August 2017; his will was proved 13 August 2018.